darkstego/wakib-keys/README.md

 ## Installation

-Copy the *wakib-mode.el* file anywhere in your emacs loadpath then place
+Save the *wakib-mode.el* file anywhere in your emacs loadpath then place

 ```